hotelcurtains/CS135/notes/class notes.md

   - **R** → **Z**, where floor(x) = the smallest integer Y such that y ≥ x.
   - ceiling(x) = ⌈x⌉

-## hilbert
+## Hilbert
 - **N** is not just **Z**⁺, it's actually **Z**⁺ ∪ `{0}`
 - can we prove that **N** and **Z**⁺ have the same cardinality?
   - find a one-to-one function that maps all of **N** onto **Z**⁺
   - f: **N** → **Z**⁺
   - f(n) = n+1
   - this function is strictly increasing and both sets are infinite therefore this is one-to-one
-- similar concept: all of the rooms in the infinite hotel are occupied; however we can accomodate a new guest by putting him in the first room and making everyone move down one
+- similar concept: all of the rooms in the infinite hotel are occupied; however we can accommodate a new guest by putting him in the first room and making everyone move down one

 # definitions
 - set S is finite if it has the cardinality equal to `{1, 2, ..., n}` for n ∈ **N**